N.A.C Property Clearance

 Mark Parry Business Owner

-If your considering selling your items at a house clearance furniture auction in Cardiff, Newport or Swansea please be aware that auctions can work out well for a few people but not all, please be aware an auction house will charge for the collection of your items if you can't deliver them yourself.
+If your considering selling your items at a house clearance furniture auction in Cardiff, Newport or Swansea please be aware that auctions can work out well for a few people but not all, an auction house will charge for the collection of your furniture if you can't deliver it yourself.

-There are a few things to consider before sending your items to auction, collection charges, testing costs, auction charges and disposal fees etc, and due to the very low value of second hand furniture at the moment a lot of auction houses have now started charging a fixed price per item to even enter your second hand furniture into their auctions, so my advice would be to do your research first.
+There are a few things to consider before sending your items to a secondhand furniture auction, collection charges, testing costs, auction charges and disposal fees etc, and due to the very low value of second hand furniture at the moment a lot of auction houses have now started charging a fixed price per item to even enter your second hand furniture into their auctions, so my advice would be to do your research first.

 Make sure the items you are thinking of sending to auction are worth taking the chance on you could end up owing an auction house considerably more than the value of your items, please take a look at our House Clearance Information page for information about second hand furniture and its value.

 If an auction house send two guys in a van to collect your items they will charge on average £60 - £80 per hour for labour and transport.